heldervj/nlp-chess/README.md

 - I have an old code with python-chess that I took as base to build the playing environment.
 I still didn't find the blog post that implemented it at first.
 As soon as I found it, I'll put the reference here.

-# Games played with the model, I was always with the white pieces
+# Games played, I was always with the white pieces, model had the black ones

 I'm not good at chess.